From schema markup to rich results, this is your go-to guide on structured data.

 Structured data also allows you to provide updated information about your company.
 If there are any changes you want to communicate to the audience, you need to update your schema markup.

 The need for structured data

 While it may seem that structured data is optional, failing to use it can put your business at a disadvantage, especially if your competition is leveraging it.

-Search engines are working harder and harder to meet users’ need for an optimized search.
+Search engines are always working to meet users’ need for an optimized search.
 The more resources are required for proper indexing, the less time Google has for interpreting.

 In the future, Google is likely to leave pages without structured data for later, turning schema markup into a direct ranking factor.
 By that time, if your website doesn’t have this data, your rankings will drop dramatically.

 How to add structured data to your website

 Several ways exist to add this data to your website.
 They include:

 The first two options are fairly straightforward and don’t require coding knowledge.
 The third one is more complex and detailed.
 It allows you to ensure extensive clarity of communicating with the search engine.

 Need more insight into your structured data or SEO strategy?
 We can help.